$\Gamma$-structures and symmetric spaces: Postnikov decompositions and -structures

 \section{Postnikov decompositions and $\Gamma$-structures}

 In this section we present a homotopy theoretic construction of $\Gamma$-structures.
 Recall that the homotopy type of a path connected CW complex $X$ can be analysed by means of its {\em Postnikov decomposition}, see, for example, \cite[p.
-410 ff.]{Ha1}: Let $X_n$ be obtained by killing all homotopy groups of $X$ above degree $n$ by attaching cells of dimension at least $n+2$.
+410 ff.]{Ha1}: Choose a base point in $X$ and, for $n \geq 0$, let $X_n$ be obtained by killing all homotopy groups of $X$ above degree $n$ by attaching cells of dimension at least $n+2$.
 Up to homotopy equivalence we can assume that each inclusion $p_{n+1}: X_{n+1} \to X_n$ is a fibration.
 The long exact homotopy sequence shows that the fibre is an Eilenberg--MacLane space $K(\pi_{n+1}, n+1)$ where $\pi_{n+1} := \pi_{n+1}(X)$.
 In particular, $X_1$ is the classifying space $B\pi_1(X)$.

-Recall that $X$ is called {\em simple}, if $\pi_1(X)$ is abelian and acts trivially on higher homotopy groups.
+Recall that $X$ is called {\em simple}, if $\pi_1 = \pi_1(X)$ is abelian and acts trivially on higher homotopy groups.
 For simple $X$ each fibration $p_{n+1}: X_{n+1} \to X_n$ is {\em principal}, see \cite[Theorem 4.69]{Ha1}, that is the pull back of the path-loop fibration